-Dr. Kavanagh is an Associate Professor in Public Health Nutrition and Co-Director of the ICAN Lab.
-She completed her Master’s degree in Nutrition Science and the Dietetic Internship at the University of Tennessee, Knoxville before earning her PhD in Nutritional Biology with a minor in Epidemiology/Statistics at the University of California, Davis.
+Katie Kavanagh is an associate professor in Public Health Nutrition and Co-Director of the ICAN Lab.
+She completed her master’s degree in Nutrition Science and the dietetic internship at the University of Tennessee, Knoxville, before earning her PhD in Nutritional Biology with a minor in Epidemiology/Statistics at the University of California, Davis.
 Her research explores the behavioral aspects of infant feeding during the first year of life and the development of interventions to modify those behaviors that fall outside of current infant-feeding recommendations.
 Research projects focus on both breastfeeding and formula-feeding families.

 Mona Habibi, MS

-Mona Habibi is a doctoral candidate in Nutritional Science with a focus on Community Nutrition under the direction of Dr. Kavanagh.
-Her research interest is technology based interventions to increase breastfeeding rates globally, by providing lactation consultant services via internet.
-Mona received a Bachelor’s degree in Nutrition and a Master’s degree in Nutrition Science with a minor in Exercise Science at the University of Tennessee, Knoxville.
+Mona Habibi is a doctoral candidate in Nutritional Science with a focus on Community Nutrition under the direction of Katie Kavanagh.
+Her research interest is technology-based interventions to increase breastfeeding rates globally, by providing lactation consultant services via the internet.
+Mona received a bachelor’s degree in Nutrition and a master’s degree in Nutrition Science with a minor in Exercise Science at the University of Tennessee, Knoxville.
 She also completed the Dietetic Internship.

 Rebecca is a Graduate Research Assistant for the USDA Baby Mine Study.
-She graduated from the University of Georgia in May 2010 with a Bachelor’s degree in Genetics and began graduate school at the University of Tennessee in August 2012.
+She graduated from the University of Georgia in May 2010 with a bachelor’s degree in Genetics and began graduate school at the University of Tennessee, Knoxville, in August 2012.
 Rebecca is pursuing a dual Master’s degree (MS/MPH) in Public Health Nutrition with a concentration in Health Policy and Management.
 Her interests include maternal and child health, chronic disease prevention, public health policy, and program evaluation.

-MarLea graduated from Middle Tennessee State University with a Bachelor’s degree in Food and Nutrition Science with a concentration in Dietetics in August 2013.
-MarLea is pursuing her Master’s degree in Public Health Nutrition.
+MarLea graduated from Middle Tennessee State University with a bachelor’s degree in Food and Nutrition Science with a concentration in Dietetics in August, 2013.
+MarLea is pursuing her master’s degree in Public Health Nutrition.
 She is currently assisting a PhD candidate with her dissertation research project, which involves tele-medicine and lactation support.
 She is also active with different community programs under the supervision of the East Tennessee Children’s Hospital Childhood Obesity Coalition Coordinator.
-In addition to working with the children of the community, MarLea also works as a fit coach at a local health club.
+In addition to working with the children of the community, MarLea also works as a fitness coach at a local health club.
 Her interests include maternal and child health, childhood obesity prevention, and overall health and wellness.

 Sa’Nealdra Wiggins is an aspiring Public Health Dietician looking to combine her undergraduate degree in Health Education with a graduate degree in Public Health Nutrition.
 She loves children and women’s health and hopes to one day work directly in a non-profit organization where she can provide innovative ways of teaching nutrition.
 Sa’Nealdra also wants to eventually develop workshops to help women reach their ultimate potential in physical, mental, and spiritual health.
 She loves working out, reading, and cooking.

-Maria Mejia is an undergraduate student majoring in Nutrition.
-She was born in Mexico.
-Maria is the middle child of five siblings and a first generation college student.
-She is an undergraduate Nutrition scholar who plans to continue her studies to earn a doctoral degree in Nutrition and become a Registered Dietitian.
+Maria Mejia is a native of Mexico and is an undergraduate student majoring in Nutrition.
+She is the middle child of five siblings and a first-generation college student.
+She is an undergraduate nutrition scholar who plans to continue her studies to earn a doctoral degree in Nutrition and become a Registered Dietitian.
 In her spare time, she enjoys spending time with her family, attending church services, taking walks by the river, and volunteering.